 An addictions counselor certification with a high school diploma, associate’s degree, or bachelor’s degree is the first step in the right direction to becoming an addictions counselor.
 You can receive an entry-level certification to start practicing in most states with a certificate or undergraduate degree.
 However, those who possess at least a bachelor’s degree will have a better chance of finding a job and making a decent salary.
 A master’s degree will make it the easiest to obtain a position that offers a livable salary.

 Since many people who struggle with addiction also have a co-occurring disorder, being a licensed clinical social worker (LSCW) or licensed professional counselor (LPC) will give you a special advantage because you will have knowledge of mental health disorders beyond addiction.
 In addition to earning a degree and taking the required courses, internship hours and a licensing exam are often required.
 Working in any position as an alcohol treatment facility offers many personal and professional benefits.
-Contact a local treatment center at 844-903-2111or your state’s licensing agency to find out more.
+Contact a local treatment center at 855-936-4435 or your state’s licensing agency to find out more.